-- Reviewed the mix of skill and experience and other qualities of the Board. - Assessed the effectiveness of the Board as a whole, the Board committees and the Directors. - Discussed the Company's Directors' retirement by rotation. - Reviewed the term of office of each of the Audit Committee members and performance of the Audit Committee and each of its members. - Reviewed the composition of the Board and Board Committees and recommended to the Board for the necessary change in composition to be in line with the MCCG. - Assessed and reviewed the profile of candidate for recommendation to the Board for appointment.
+- Reviewed the mix of skill and experience and other qualities of the Board. - Assessed the effectiveness of the Board as a whole, the Board committees and the Directors. - Discussed the Company's Directors' retirement by rotation. - Reviewed the term of office of each of the Audit Committee members and performance of the Audit Committee and each of its members. - Reviewed the composition of the Board and Board Committees and recommended to the Board for the necessary change in composition. - Assessed and reviewed the profile and suitability of candidate for recommendation to the Board for appointment.